-If you are planning a trip within the United States or abroad, it is essential that you are properly prepared with all of the necessary documents.
+If you are planning a trip within the United States or abroad, it is essential that you are properly informed regarding current requirements.

-You must have a valid travel signature on your I-20 or DS-2019 to reenter the United States.
 If you are planning foreign travel, be sure to check your Form I-20 or Form DS-2019 for a valid travel signature BEFORE YOU DEPART.
-This is one of the simplest steps to complete and one of the easiest to forget about!

-If you need a new signature, the first step is to submit a Travel Signature Request Form at least 3 weeks before your planned travel.
+If you need a new signature, you must submit a Travel Signature Request at least 3 weeks before your planned travel.
 Requests will be reviewed by a VISA Advisor and processed on a first-in, first-out basis in the timelines noted below unless students are contacted by a VISA Advisor about a specific issue.

 For current F-1 and J-1 students, a VISA Advisor will reissue your Form I-20/DS-2019 with a travel signature within 5-7 business days.
 For alumni on OPT, your reissued I-20 will be available within 7-10 business days.
 When the signed Form I-20 or Form DS-2019 is ready, a VISA Advisor will send an you an email with instructions for accessing and printing the new form.

 DO NOT WAIT UNTIL THE LAST MINUTE.
 Please plan accordingly so that this process and your travel plans go as smoothly as possible.
-And remember, you need this valid travel signature on your document to return to the US, not to depart.
-If you need to travel urgently before you are able to obtain an updated travel signature, the VISA Office will work with you so that you have what you need to re-enter the US.
+If you need to travel urgently before you are able to obtain an updated travel signature, we will do our best to work with you so that you have what you need to reenter the US.

-You can access a list of foreign embassies in the US at embassy.org.
-Information on visiting Canada is available here, and Mexico here
+If you are planning to visit somewhere other than your home country, you should determine current visa requirements for any country you wish to visit.
+A list of foreign embassies in the US is available at embassy.org.
+Information on visiting Canada is available here, and Mexico here.

 Individuals seeking admission to the U.S. in F-1 or J-1 status while enrolled as full-time students at CWRU* must have:

-• A valid F or J entry visa in the passport**
+- A valid F or J visa stamp**

-• A valid, accurate, properly endorsed Form I-20 or Form DS-2019 that has a current travel signature***
+- A valid, accurate, properly endorsed Form I-20 or Form DS-2019 with a current travel signature

-Please be aware that there is never a guarantee that an individual in F or J status seeking re-entry will be admitted, even if all of these criteria are met.
+Please be aware that there is never a guarantee that an individual in F or J status seeking reentry to the U.S. will be admitted, even if all of these criteria are met.
 Border officials have the authority to approve or deny entry to whomever they choose for reasons that may or may not be apparent.

 *Students who have applied or have been authorized for post-completion Optional Practical Training (OPT) or STEM OPT should read about traveling under the F-1 employment sections here.